wp-plugins/photospace/readme.txt

 * Thumbnail number, size and shape
 * Size of the main image
-* Hover image change
-* The width of the gallery columns
+* The width of the gallery columns and the size of the main image

 Some other features include: